millim.no

 Our modern development tools have become cake mixes.
 Christin shows examples of Hibernate code that technically is still Java, but so verbose that the utility of using a framework disappears.
 It would be easier to just write the query oneself.

-Actions have the problem of cake mixes.
-You depend on a third party to do something that you already can do, but in a more opaque way.
+Github Actions, too, have the problem of cake mixes.
+You depend on a third party to do something that you already can do, like checking out a repository, but in a more opaque way.
 And whenever you want to tweak the recipe a little bit, it's actually easier to do this thing yourself.

 I don’t rule out Actions completely, and when an opportunity shows up, I’ll write my own.
 But they will have to provide actual value to me — something I don’t see in replacing two lines of shell script with several lines of YAML.